thebaldgeek/thebaldgeek.github.io/radiosonde.md

 Now, from the Linux command prompt, enter: `rtl_test` and see if your computer sees just the one SDR plugged in and that its not in use.
 Hit CTRL + C to stop that running.
 Now enter `rtl_eeprom -s 401` and hit enter.
-Answer Y and see that your new serial number as been applied by running `rtl_test` again and checking the SN#.
+Answer Y and see that your new serial number as been applied by running `rtl_test` again and checking the new SN#.
 Hit CTRL + C to top that running.
 So we chose 401 for 400Mhz and 1 because the SDR's are numbered 1,2,3,4 etc in auto_rx.
-Unplug that SDR and mark it clearly with '401' and plug in the next.
+Unplug that SDR and mark it clearly with '401' and plug in the next SDR.
 Now, from the Linux command prompt, enter: `rtl_test` and see if your computer sees just the one SDR plugged in and that its not in use.
 Hit CTRL + C to stop that running.
 Now enter `rtl_eeprom -s 402` and hit enter.
 Answer Y and see that your new serial number as been applied by running `rtl_test` again and checking the SN#.
 Hit CTRL + C to top that running.
-Set that SDR aside and make it '402' clearly.
+Set that SDR aside and mark it '402' clearly.
 You get the flow now, so do the next two SDR's and make them '403' and '404'.
 Ok, now plug all 4 into your powered USB hub and plug it into the computer and issue the command `rtl_test` and make sure all 4 show up.
+BTW, we are running all 4 in a USB2.0 hub in a Raspberry Pi 4 and have no issues with all 4 decoding at the same time.
+The CPU use goes up of course, but there is no problem decoding that many.
 We are almost ready to go....
 Note which port on your splitter has the power pass.
 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/radiosonde/4waytvsplitter.jpg" height="580">
 Note in this photo of my splitter it is the port on the very left.
 What ever SDR Sn you put  SDR you will need to ensure has the bias-t turned on to run your LNA.
 Note which serial number you put in there so you can set the `bias = True` command in the station.conf file with the correct SDR.
+(I only state this because people like pain and insist on using software bias-t and bring all the problems with that setup).
 My 4 SDR station .conf looks like this:

     [sdr_1]